Carreau/phd-dissertation/parts/roleofactin.rst

 The actin cortex is not the only actin structure in the cell, beyond the thin and dense layer just below the cell is a softer and sparser actin structure that have crucial role in organelle positioning.

-During cell division,there are several several stage require actin structure.
+During cell division,there are several several stages that require actin structure.
 It has been show in :cite:`Azoury2011` that the expulsion of polar body during oocyte asymmetric division is  strongly dependant on the time evolution of a sparse actin network that can be found in the cell.
 Actin structure is also